craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Bottled Thunderstorm
 > A large glass bottle in which dark grey clouds swirl and flash bright with lightning.
 Topped with a pointed metal cap.

 Holds up to (G * 5) charges.
-As an action, you may spend up to 5 charges and target a creature you can see within 60'.
-When you do,
+As an action, you may spend up to 5 charges.
+When you do, target a creature you can see within 60ft.
+That creature makes a DC (13 + G) Dexterity Saving Throw and takes 1d6 lightning damage for each charge spent if they fail, or half as much if they succeed.

 **Ingredients**;
 - XXX

 #### Atmos Sphere
 >

 ...